CHI - SLC

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from Chicago to Salt Lake City costs $249 on the route between Chicago O'Hare Intl Airport (ORD) and Salt Lake City (SLC).
-Over the past month, this route was, on average, 22% cheaper than other Chicago-Salt Lake City routes.
-It is also the most popular route.
+The absolute cheapest return flight from Chicago to Salt Lake City costs $219 on the route between Chicago O'Hare Intl Airport (ORD) and Salt Lake City (SLC).
+However, over the past month, flights between Chicago Midway Airport (MDW) and Salt Lake City (SLC) were, on average, 31% cheaper than other Chicago-Salt Lake City routes.
+The most popular route is between Chicago O'Hare Intl Airport (ORD) and Salt Lake City (SLC).

 What’s the cheapest day of the week to fly from Chicago to Salt Lake City?